 During the financial year, no contracts were entered into which directors or officers of the company had a direct interest and which significantly affected the business of the company.
-The directors who resigned during the year were all senior managers in the ultimate holding company.
 Mr N.A.K Chopra is a director of the ultimate holding company.